Hermann Bahlsen: Social engagement

 Bahlsen showed a high level of social commitment towards his employees.
 In 1912, he set up a company health insurance fund and provided medical staff for his employees.
 He also funded loyalty bonuses.
 In 1916 and 1917, Bahlsen sponsored the artist Bernhard Hoetger to develop plans for an Egypt-themed city named the TET-Stadt, but they were never realized.
 It was intended to be both a place of residence and a place of work for the employees of the Bahlsen works; the intended name TET-Stadt referred to the Bahlsen product trademark.

 Around 1918, Bahlsen and the architect Carl Arend planned the large-scale project Weißer Berg family pool in Mardorf; “Perhaps one reason for the lack of implementation is the death of Bahlsen in 1919”.
 The site was taken over by the Hannoversche Bank (since 1922 Deutsche Bank) in 1921.

 After the death of the founder Hermann Bahlsen, his sons Werner Bahlsen, Klaus Bahlsen and Hans Bahlsen took over the management of the company.
 The fourth son Gerhard Bahlsen (1905–1975) became only a co-owner and was mainly active as a publisher and writer.
-He was buried in a family grave in the New St. Nikolai Cemetery in Hannover's Nordstadt district.
+He was buried in a family grave in the New St. Nikolai Cemetery in Hanover's Nordstadt district.